 25. Focus on keeping yourself warm rather than your house.
 Comfy socks, flannel pants, layered clothing, soft blankets and a hot cup of tea or cocoa can keep you warm without turning up the heat.

 26. Don’t eat out — cook a hot, healthy meal for dinner.
 Leave the oven door open to allow the heat to escape into the room as you enjoy your meal.
+There is a reason we want to eat more in the winter – your body craves fuel to heat itself.
+Listen to your body and eat to stay warm – oatmeal, starchy vegetables, and protein will help.

 28. Light candles for ambiance and get the added benefit of warmth.
 Just use extra precautions to keep flame away from curtains, flammable objects, or fabric and never leave burning candles unattended.